 So naturally, I just started whipping up the recipe.
 I ran to grab an egg, and…no eggs.
 I’m not one for egg replacements, so I had none of that either.
 I spotted a banana, mashed it up and threw it in.
 I went to grab the milk, and realized it was heavy cream or almond milk.
 Erring on the side of health, I grabbed the almond milk.

-The half whole wheat I did on purpose, and after mixing up all the batter, I realized they were vegan!
+I used half whole wheat flour to help them be a bit more nutritious, and after mixing up all the batter, I realized they were vegan!
 I usually add a crumb topping to these muffins, and I promise to post the original recipe soon, but I decided to forgo it and hope these turned out decent.

 I wouldn’t say they’re healthy, but they’re not as bad as the white flour, crumb-topped ones for sure.
 Oh, and that banana?
 You can’t taste it, I promise.
 It just gives the right amount of moisture that the lack of egg took away.

 If you like to add spices to your blueberry muffins, I love a 1/2 teaspoon cinnamon and 1/4 teaspoon nutmeg in this recipe, but add whatever and however much you like!
 I left spices out of this batch to let the blueberries shine.